 The Paris Flea Market (Le Marche aux Puces) opened in 1885.
-Located in a popular district, it extends over six hectares in Saint-Ouen, a city near Paris.
+Located in a popular district, it extends over six hectares in Saint-Ouen, a city bordering Paris.

-In the 1950ies and 1960ies, you could buy great antiques at low prices at the Paris Flea Market.
+In the 1950ies and 1960ies, you could buy great antiques at bargain prices at the Paris Flea Market.